eead-csic-compbio/scripting_linux_shell/session1.md

 First of all, start the Ubuntu virtual machine (VM) with login and password 'osboxes.org'.

 How to open a terminal depends on the OS or setup.
 In Ubuntu 20.04 you can press Ctrl+Alt+t, or go to the "Show applications" button, type "Terminal", and click on the resulting icon.
 With an open terminal you can right-click on the icon at the task bar and 'Add to favourites'.

 You should see a cursor blinking at the end of a line which looks like:

     osboxes@osboxes:~$

-The previous line is showing the user name and host name, which in this case is "osboxes" in both cases.
+The previous line is showing the user name and host name, which in this case is 'osboxes' in both cases.

 If you hit `Enter` several times, you should see how the previous line duplicates with every hit, and the cursor places itself after the last line.